KrystalCoding/PP3/README.md

 ### _9 - Play Again_

- * The player will be prompted with a message on how to play again.
+ * The player will be prompted with a message asking if they would like to play again.

 ![Play Again](images/game-over-score.png)